-4.7 Stipend Rate: Faculty will be compensated at a rate of $33 per hour for non-instructional duties in academic year 2013-14 and 2014-15, with the number of hours to be negotiated between the faculty member and the Unit Administrator.
-This rate shall rise to $35 per hour in academic year 2015-16.
+4.7 Stipend Rate:

+Faculty will be compensated at a rate of $35 per hour for non-instructional duties.

 4.8 Summer School.
 Assignments will be based upon the following conditions: (Seattle Vocational Institute summer school is covered in Appendix G.1 and G.3 in the Agreement.)

 Length: Summer school will not exceed forty (40) instructional days in length.

 Appointments: Summer school appointments will depend upon enrollment and upon the judgment and decision of appropriate College administration.
 Low enrollments may result in the cancellation of courses or programs and the subsequent termination of the related faculty appointments.
-(For course cancellation criteria, see Section 11.6 below.)
+(For course cancellation criteria, see Article11.6 below.)

 Assignments: Summer school assignments will be rotated equitably among all regularly contracted full-time faculty and Priority Hire (PH) faculty members who wish assignments and who are qualified for positions available.
-So that all faculty within the division are aware of summer assignments, it will be the responsibility of the Unit Administrator to inform each eligible faculty member of the opportunities and potential arrangements.
-The method of rotating will be determined cooperatively between the unit administrator and faculty of the division The Unit Administrator will work cooperatively with the faculty, if that division/department faculty wish to be involved, and other administrators in developing summer school programs.
+So that all faculty within the division are aware of summer assignments, the unit administrator will inform each eligible faculty member of the opportunities and potential arrangements.
+The method of rotating will be determined cooperatively between the unit administrator (or designee) and faculty of the division after placing all eligible faculty on one list and establishing criteria that is equitable and based on previous summer teaching opportunities.
+The Unit Administrator will work cooperatively with the faculty, if that division/department faculty wish to be involved, and other administrators, in developing summer school programs.

 Full-time faculty with split assignments: Full-time faculty with split assignments in two (2) or more divisions/departments shall be eligible for rotation only in the division/department where they have the major portion of their workload.

+PHL Faculty with full-time employment in exempt or classified categories shall be eligible for rotation only if there are unassigned classes after the PHL and FT faculty receive assignments.

 Summer school shall be paid in accordance with the provisions of Appendix B.